tliutony/OpenDSA/RST/en/MHC/generics.rst

 In older versions of Java, it was the programmers responsibility to convert back and forth from a primitive to an object whenever necessary.
 This process of converting a primitive to an object was called “boxing.”
 The reverse process is called “unboxing.”
-In Java 5, the compiler became smart enough to know when to convert back and forth for us automatically and is called “autoboxing”:
+In Java 5 and onwards, the compiler became smart enough to know when to convert back and forth for us automatically and is called “autoboxing”: